pau-lo/pau-lo/README.md

 ### Hi, there 👋

-✨ Greetings!
-Nice to meet you! ✨
+✨ Nice to meet you! ✨

 📫 How to reach me: